 The black beans are immensely beneficial for the health.
 Rich in fiber potassium, folate, phytonutrient content, and vitamin B6, it reduced cholesterol in the body and promote heart health.
 Nowadays, a network of more than 600 farmers is taking part in the projects.
 It started from 50 and has rapidly become a fruitful l opportunity for the Haiti farmers.
 Not only provides healthy food but financial sustenance as well.

 As you may already know, Haiti has the highest percentages of children who are underweight and who are literally wasting away in all Latin America and the Caribbean.
 Malnourishment in children has been a long term and chronic major public health concern and epidemic in Haiti.

 The January 2010 earthquake in Haiti caused an unprecedented, catastrophic loss of human life and physical infrastructure.
 It also displaced at least 1.5 million people, putting more children at higher risk for malnutrition.
 On February 19th, 2017 the Anderson Dovilas Foundation opened a community restaurant to give access to a full meal every day to more 300 hundred people.
-A small price of 45 cents a meal per person is collected in order to cover a quarter of the restaurant expenses and the other three quarters is covered for by individual donations., like the one you can make today by clicking here.

 Among those being fed daily, orphans and orphans are being prioritized.
 The restaurant is part of our community empowerment and development program that we are currently expanding in Haiti.
-The main focus of this project was to feed children only but, due to such a high demand when it comes to food, we had to grant access to all we could.
+The main focus of this project is to feed children only but, due to such a high demand when it comes to food, we had to grant access to all we could.
 We are very proud of how this restaurant and how it is impacting lives on a daily basis.

-Mirebalais International Book Fair
+Mirebalais Book FAIR

 Lekol Anba Tonel School Under Trees